Protect nutrients in breast milk

 Most often you want to heat quickly, and to do this you will need very hot water in the water bath or the bottle heater.
 Research show a larger amount of milk to be heated to higher temperature for a longer time period when heating in waterbath or bottle warmer, than with controlled microwave heating (that is when using milkymeter and stopping the microwave when the light flashes green).

 High temperatures and being exposed to heat for a long time damages nutrients - regardless of heating method.

-Using milkymeter to heat safely in the microwave oven
+Warm safely in the microwave oven with milkymeter

 milkymeter measures temperature while the baby bottle is being heated in the microwave.
 It flashes a green light when milk reaches body temperature making it possible for you to stop the microwave in time thereby obtaining the right temperature.

 Research document that microwaves do not harm breast milk (Lassen, Anne and Ovesen, Lars.
 "Nutritional effects of microwave cooking."
 Nutrition & Food Science 95.4 (1995): 8-10).
 The nutritional elements in breast milk are damaged if overheated, regardless of heating method.

 Sharron Bransburg-Zabary, 1 ,* Alexander Virozub, 2 and Francis B. Mimouni 3, Umberto Simeoni, Academic Editor: "Human Milk Warming Temperatures Using a Simulation of Currently Available Storage and Warming Methods."
 PLoS One.
 2015; 10(6): e0128806.

 Wardell J, Wright A, Bardsley W, D’Souza S. “Bile Salt-Stimulated Lipase and Esterase Activity in Human Milk after Collection, Storage, and Heating: Nutritional Implications” Pediatr Res 18: 382–386.PMID: 6718097.
 1984